Joey Yung: 2000–2009

 In February 2000, Yung's apartment in Happy Valley was destroyed in a fire.
-That year, she made her first film appearance in Winner Takes All and her first television drama appearance in The Green Hope.
+She had an appearance on Winner Takes All and made her first television drama appearance in The Green Hope.
 She also released her second EP, titled EP 2 Can't Afford to Miss, and her first studio album, Who Will Love Me.
-At the same time, she fronted campaigns for several brands including Four Seas, the Red Cross, and Netvigator, and held her first concert, Joey Yung's 'See You Everywhere' Live Concert, at the Hong Kong Coliseum.
+At the same time, she fronted campaigns for several brands, including Four Seas, the Red Cross, and Netvigator, and held her first concert, Joey Yung's 'See You Everywhere' Live Concert, at the Hong Kong Coliseum.

-In 2001, Yung released her first compilation album Love Joey, which became the best-selling album of the year, followed by two Cantonese albums, All Summer Holiday and Solemn on Stage.
+In 2001, Yung released her first compilation album, Love Joey, followed by two Cantonese albums, All Summer Holiday and Solemn on Stage.
 In November, she held her second live concert and first concert series, H2O+ 'Solemn on Stage' Joey Yung Live in Concert 2001 at the Hong Kong Coliseum.
-She launched her singing career in Taiwan with the release of her first Mandarin album Honestly.
+She launched her singing career in Taiwan with the release of her first Mandarin album, Honestly.

-In 2002, she traveled abroad for two months to undergo dancing lessons, returning to Hong Kong to release the Cantonese album Something About You.
-She then became the spokesperson of Nissin and Nikon.
-On 11 October, she released the Mandarin album One Person's Love Song, and at the end of the year, she released her second compilation album, Love Joey 2.
+In 2002, she traveled abroad for two months to take dance lessons, returning to Hong Kong to release the Cantonese album Something About You.
+She then became the spokesperson for Nissin and Nikon.
+On 11 October 2002, she released the Mandarin album One Person's Love Song, and at the end of the year, she released her second compilation album, Love Joey 2.

-In 2003, Yung's became well known for the song "My Pride" (我的驕傲) (the theme song of the TV commercial for Banyan Garden developed by Cheung Kong Holdings), released on 25 March on the album of the same name.
-That year, she became the spokesperson of a slimming parlour, losing some baby fat and presenting a new image.
-She released the album Show Up! on 30 September and held her third concert, Show Up!
+In 2003, Yung became well known for the song "My Pride" (我的驕傲) (the theme song of the TV commercial for Banyan Garden developed by Cheung Kong Holdings), released on 25 March 2003 on the album of the same name.
+That year, she became the spokesperson for a slimming parlour; losing some weight and presenting a new image.
+She released the album Show Up! on 30 September 2003 and held her third concert, Show Up!
 Live at the Hong Kong Coliseum.
-On 17 December, she released the Mandarin album Sola Portrait (獨照).
-At the end of the year, she dominated all the major Hong Kong music awards ceremonies, winning a handful of prestigious awards, including the JSG Most Popular Female Singer award and the Gold Song-Gold award (金曲金獎) at the JSG Best Ten Music Awards Presentation for "My Pride."
-She also won her first Best Female Singer-Gold award at the CRHK Music Awards, becoming the award's youngest ever recipient, and the Media Award for the artist who had accumulated the most awards from the four music award ceremonies in Hong Kong.
-Following this, she began the Show Up World Tour, which included dates in Canada, Australia, the United States, Mainland China, Macau, and Malaysia.
+On 17 December 2003, she released the Mandarin album Sola Portrait (獨照).
+At the end of the year, she appeared in several major Hong Kong music award ceremonies, winning several awards, including the JSG Most Popular Female Singer award and the Gold Song-Gold award (金曲金獎) at the JSG Best Ten Music Awards Presentation for "My Pride."